About this listing

 Nestled on a wooded hillside at the end of the road, our cabin is a light-filled, peaceful and cozy retreat.
 Two sleeping lofts are accessible by ladder stair above the living area.
-In the colder months, a Jotul wood stove is your source of heat--we'll get the cabin toasty for you before your arrival, and you keep the wood stove going to your comfort level.
+One loft has a double bed, and the other loft has two twin beds.
+In the colder months, a Jotul wood stove is your sole source of heat--we'll get the cabin toasty for you before your arrival, and you manage the wood stove to your comfort level during your stay.
 A kitchenette with bottled water (no running water), sink, small fridge, an induction cooktop, dishes, and cooking utensils is available if you prefer to prepare/eat meals in the cabin.
-A composting toilet provides the basic amenities in the cabin.
+A "state of the art" Swedish composting toilet provides the basic amenities in the cabin.
 Bed and bath linens are provided.
-Bathing facilities are located in main house.
+Full bathing facilities are located just steps away in main house.

 The cabin has a private deck overlooking a small stream, a covered front porch, and full access to our gardens, woods and trails.

 Full access to our main house is just a short stroll through the gardens.
 These amenities include access to two full bathrooms (one with a large stall and rain-shower, the other with a deep soaking tub--we also have a lovely outside shower available during warm months).
 Cabin guests are welcome to use our well-supplied kitchen, living and dining areas, and grounds.
 A self-serve breakfast, which includes locally produced foods is also included in nightly rate.

 Our open living/dining room area is naturally well lit with views across the valley and woodlands.
 Sited above the confluence of two streams, a large deck, screened porch and stone patios flank the southern side of the house, offering space for relaxing or working outdoors.
 High speed internet and wifi are available, but no television.